Maryanthe Malliaris: Research

 to prove the equality between two cardinal characteristics of the continuum, 𝖕 and 𝖙, which are greater than the smallest infinite cardinal and less than or equal to the cardinality of the continuum.

 This resolved a problem in set theory that had been open for fifty years.

-Their work also solved another problem that had been open almost as long, by characterizing the maximal theories in Keisler's order.
+Their work also solved another problem, by showing that SOP2 theories are maximal in Keisler's order.

 Awards and honors

 Malliaris won a Kurt Gödel Research Prize in 2010 for her work in unstable model theory.

 In 2017, she and Saharon Shelah shared the Hausdorff Medal of the European Set Theory Society for their joint papers.

 She was an invited speaker at the 2018 International Congress of Mathematicians.
+She received the Quantrell Award.